Why Product Operating Model Transformation?

-PayPal went from launching fewer than two products annually in international markets to over 100 product launches each year, with significant growth in regions like APAC.
+The impact was enormous: PayPal went from launching fewer than two products a year in international markets to more than 100 launches annually, with especially strong growth across regions like APAC.

 Watch the full session here.

-Before its transformation, PayPal’s product organization was highly fragmented from year of rapid growth.
-Nine independent organizations worked in silos, leading to incongruent customer experiences, duplication of efforts, and low morale as external factors like last-minute business development deals and requests from PayPal parent company at the time Ebay Inc frequently disrupted roadmaps.
+Before its transformation, PayPal’s product organization has become highly fragmented from years of rapid growth.
+Nine independent organizations worked in silos, leading to incongruent customer experiences, duplication of efforts, and low morale as external factors like last-minute business development deals and requests from PayPal’s parent company at the time, Ebay Inc, frequently disrupted roadmaps.

 These issues were compounded by:

-• An org structure comprised of siloed teams that led to duplication of work and challenges with coordination.
+• An org structure comprised of independently operating/ siloed teams that led to duplication of work and challenges with coordination.

 • Operating processes that were inconsistent across regions, slowing product delivery.